JustThisWeeb/simple-youtube-downloader-gui/README.md

+# NO LONGER WORKS!
+The origianl file of simple-youtube-downloader-gui.pyw no longer works because of a bug in pytube.
+I will still leave it here in case it gets fixed in the future.
+For now I've made a new file using a different library (that's also much newer being younger than this repository).
+If you want to download videos using this ui (for some reason) you are free to download the new file and test it out.

+# Requirements:
+- now yt-dlp is required instead of pytube for the new file. install it with py -m pip install yt-dlp in the cmd
+- ffmpeg.
+The yt-dlp library uses ffmpeg to format the videos to mp4 so now it's actually a bigger requirement than in the old file that uses pytube.

+# Important
+if pytube starts working again (I somewhat doubt it as the repository hasn't been updated in a long time and the issue is with youtube changing their api) I will probably make a new repository just for the new file.
+Currently you could still make pytube work but the download speed becomes unbearably slow at less than 1 mbps which simply isn't enough to download youtube videos in higher resolution.
+Not to mention it would still give out that 'streamingData' key error.
+I've personally "participated" in the discussions on the issue in the repo page but didn't really contribute much.
+Currently there are 2 fixes one of which doesn't work for me and the other works but as noted by me and several others the download speed gets a really huge reduction that most would just not deal with (me included).
+There are also a lot of people that got to know of the yt-dlp library which seems to have been made specifically because of those pytube issues.

+# Funnily enough
+Because yt-dlp is a fork of youtube-dl it can download videos from sites other than youtube.
+For example you can download videos from twitter, facebook, reddit etc.
+Here's the link to the list of supported sites - https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md
+=== Note that over half of them probably won't work. yt-dlp only fixed the youtube download option as far as I'm aware.

 # simple-youtube-downloader-gui
 As the same would suggest this is a simple youtube downloader with a gui.
 I essentially just reused the code from my other repository with the same name if you exclude the gui part.